 If you are a beginner, some guides offer special courses and trips just for novices.

 As with Yellowstone, the sheer variety of fishing here and the abundance of fish waiting to be caught make this an ideal location for beginners.
 Some of the highlights are below.

 The Beaverkill is one of the most famous trout rivers in the US.
 It is famed for its larger insect hatches that occur throughout the year.
-These hatches make it such an exciting place to fish, and for the beginner, it means that there are always plenty of feeding fish to cast at.
+These hatches make it such an exciting place to fish, and there is always plenty of feeding fish to cast at for the beginner.

 The prevalent species on the river are wild brook, rainbow, and a healthy annual stocking of brown trout.

 Although the river fishes well all year, July and August can be tricky if there hasn’t been any rainfall.

 This is one of the two main tributaries that eventually form the Delaware River.
 The construction of the Pepacton Reservoir helped this river.
 Since it opened in 1955, the cold water it releases into the river has increased insect and trout life.

 Many areas on the river have plenty of space for beginners to get used to casting without worrying about snagging their line on the back cast.
 There are also various habitats to target, from deep, slow-moving pools to faster runs.